 Paris in Winter: 31 Reasons to Visit (+ Tips!)France

-We have now visited Paris in winter twice, and we have to say–as if returning voluntarily for a second helping wasn’t hint enough–we adore it.
+We have now visited Paris in winter several times, and we have to say–as if returning voluntarily for more than one helping wasn’t hint enough–we adore it.

-Sure, the weather is generally gray, cold, and wet (which is not our thing), there are no cherry blossoms or colorful gardens to speak of, and I’m wearing the same coat in like 90% of photos from those visits… but Paris in the winter is a magical experience.
+Sure, the weather is generally gray, cold, and wet, there are no cherry blossoms or colorful gardens to speak of, and I’m wearing the same coat in like 90% of photos from those visits… but Paris in the winter is a magical experience.

 The streets get quiet, the gobs of tourists melt away until only a reasonable crowd remains, the Christmas decor is beautiful, and the whole city has a subtle atmosphere that is a combination relaxed and mysterious (Venice in November is the only other place we’ve experienced this specific vibe).